yaravind/old-gitbooks/algebraic_data_types.md

 - **This or That**
 - All the values of a sum type are clearly expressed as a sum of all of its value constructors.
 - Sum types provide individual value constructors for each and every value of that type.
+- In Scala, Sum Types are encoded by subclassing
 -  Examples: Season, Boolean

 ## Product Types